skjune12/SR-NFV_connector/README.md

 ```
 $ vagrant box add sr-vnf http://cs.gssi.infn.it/files/SFC/sr_nfv_connector.box
 ```
-start the testbed:
+Start the testbed:
 ```
 $ vagrant up
 ```
 It takes a bit of time …. please be patient

 #### Verifying functionality of SR-NFV_connector and its ability to de-encapsulate and re-encapsulate packets